Why Wideband EFHW Transformers Like the 49:1 Are Not Truly Wideband

 The Core Problem: Impedance Transformation and Frequency Limits

-- Higher copper losses due to increased wire length
+- Higher copper losses due to long winding length and increased skin-effect resistance

-- Higher core losses from magnetic hysteresis and eddy currents
+- Higher core losses from hysteresis and eddy currents, especially at frequency extremes

-- Stray capacitance and leakage inductance, degrading performance at higher frequencies
+- Increased stray capacitance and leakage inductance, degrading high-frequency performance

 Physics Disagrees with Marketing